MewsSystems/gitbook-distributor-guide/distributor-widget/integrations.md

 * Add trigger "All Distributor events with performance consent".
 * Click Save.

-5. All is set up now.
-So either Preview or Submit your changes.
-From now on, Universal Analytics will fire only when the performance consent is given.
+5\.
+All is set up now.
+* Preview or Submit your changes.
+* From now on, Universal Analytics will fire only when the performance consent is given.

 ### Troubleshooting   <a id="troubleshooting"></a>